Presidency of Richard Nixon: List of international trips

-Election of 1972
+1972 presidential election

 Nixon explored the possibility of establishing a new center-right party and running on a ticket with John Connally, but he ultimately chose to seek re-election as a Republican.
 His success with the People's Republic of China and the Soviet Union bolstered his approval ratings in the lead-up to the 1972 presidential election, and he was the overwhelming favorite to be re-nominated at the start of the 1972 Republican primaries.
 He was challenged in the primaries by two congressmen: anti-war candidate Pete McCloskey and détente opponent John Ashbrook.
 Nixon virtually assured his nomination by winning the New Hampshire primary with a comfortable 67.8 percent of the vote.
 He was re-nominated at the August 1972 Republican National Convention, receiving 1,347 of the 1,348 votes.
 Delegates also re-nominated Spiro Agnew by acclamation.

-Nixon had initially expected his Democratic opponent to be Senator Ted Kennedy of Massachusetts, but the 1969 Chappaquiddick incident effectively removed Kennedy from contention.
+Nixon had initially expected his Democratic opponent to be U.S. senator Ted Kennedy of Massachusetts, but the 1969 Chappaquiddick incident effectively removed Kennedy from contention.
 Nonetheless, Nixon ordered constant surveillance of Kennedy by E. Howard Hunt.
 Nixon also feared the effect of another independent candidacy by George Wallace, and worked to defeat Wallace's 1970 gubernatorial campaign by contributing $400,000 to the unsuccessful campaign of Albert Brewer.
 Wallace won several Democratic primaries during the 1972 campaign, but any possibility that he would win the Democratic nomination or run on a third party ticket was ended after he was severely wounded in an assassination attempt.

 With Kennedy out of the race, Senator Edmund Muskie of Maine and Hubert Humphrey emerged as the front-runners for the 1972 Democratic nomination.
 Senator George McGovern's victory in the June California primary made him the overwhelming favorite entering the July Democratic National Convention.
 McGovern was nominated on the first ballot, but the convention endured a chaotic vice presidential selection process.
 The convention ultimately nominated Senator Thomas Eagleton of Missouri as McGovern's running mate.
 After it was disclosed that Eagleton had undergone mental health treatment, including electroshock therapy, Eagleton withdrew from the race.
 McGovern replaced him with Sargent Shriver of Maryland, a Kennedy in-law.

-McGovern intended to sharply reduce defense spending and supported amnesty for draft evaders as well as abortion rights.
+McGovern intended to sharply reduce defense spending and supported amnesty for draft evaders and abortion rights advocates.
 With some of his supporters believed to be in favor of drug legalization, McGovern was perceived as standing for "amnesty, abortion and acid".
 He was further damaged by the widespread perception that he mismanaged his campaign, chiefly due to the incident with Eagleton.
 McGovern claimed that the "Nixon Administration is the most corrupt administration in our national history," but his attacks had little effect.
 Nixon, meanwhile, appealed to many working class Democrats who were repelled by the Democratic Party's positions on racial and cultural issues.
 Despite new limits on campaign fundraising imposed by the Federal Election Campaign Act, Nixon vastly outraised McGovern, and his campaign dominated radio and television advertising.